Vegetation Modeling

 Why Process-Based Modeling?

 Empirical models (regressions trained on observed data) require data that are both spatially and temporally rich at the taxonomic resolution of interest.
-To model Joshua tree recovery specifically, we would need decades of repeated measurements across the landscape—data that don’t exist and likely never will.
+To model Joshua tree recovery specifically, we would need decades of repeated measurements across the landscape - data that do not currently exist.

 Process-based models sidestep this limitation by building from ecological literature: how fast do seedlings grow?
 What conditions trigger germination?
 How does competition affect survival?
 These parameters can be estimated from targeted studies even without landscape-scale monitoring data.